codeInn001/celo-101-tutorial/index.md

 npm init
 ```

-The command above will generate a package.json file.
-A package.json file describes the dependencies in our project.
-Each time you add a new dependency, **package.json** file gets an update.
+The command above will generate a `package.json` file.
+A `package.json` file describes the dependencies in our project.
+Each time you add a new dependency, the **package.json** file is updated to include the new dependency.

-With your terminal still in the **NFTs-hardhat** directory, run the command below to open the **NFTs-hardhat** directory in VSCode :
+With your terminal still in the **NFTs-hardhat** directory, run the command below to open the **NFTs-hardhat** directory in VS Code:

 ```bash
 code .
 ```

 The NFTs-hardhat directory will have the package.json file we initialized earlier.
 Your VS Code interface will look like the image below.

 <img src="https://github.com/codeInn001/celo-101-tutorial/blob/main/images/package-json-view.png?raw=true">

 Next, we need to install Hardhat locally.
 Hardhat enables us to run, compile, debug, edit, test, and deploy our smart contract locally.
 Use the command below to install Hardhat on your machine.

 ```bash
 npm install --save-dev hardhat
 ```

-After the complete installation of Hardhat, your VSCode interface will have a folder structure similar to the image below.
+After the complete installation of Hardhat, your VS Code interface will now have a folder structure similar to the image below.

 <img src="https://github.com/codeInn001/celo-101-tutorial/blob/main/images/hardhat.png?raw=true">

 To use our local installation of Hardhat, run the command below.
 The command will initialize a sample project.
 We will build upon the sample project in this tutorial.
 The sample project will give us a good understanding of what is available in Hardhat.